 - Arrival (in New York, fh) at break of dawn.
 Veiled giants stood sleepily in wet mist on Manhattan… …Yes, New York is really grandiose.
 But it stinks of burned fat, just like the sacrificial meal of the slain enemies among the savages.
 But nevertheless –crazy, crazy, crazy!
 Babylon is a kindergarten compared with this, and the tower of Babel here becomes the mass erection of a monstrous and senseless will.
 I am sympathetic.

-* source of artist quotes on his paintings – like ‘The Night’ & ‘Departure’ – art prints & life: his diary-notes, New York, 8 and 9 September 1947; as quoted in ”Max Beckmann”, Stephan Lackner, Bonfini Press Corporation, Naefels, Switzerland, 1983, p.
-89 (painter of German Expressionism art, famous for his self portraits and triptychs in an expressionism style; some biography facts below)
+* quote about his impression of the arrival in New York: from his diary-notes, New York, 8 and 9 September 1947; as quoted in ”Max Beckmann”, Stephan Lackner, Bonfini Press Corporation, Naefels, Switzerland, 1983, p.
+89

 - And the evening of the big Vanity Fair arrived… …Perry Rathbone and innumerable people received me in enormous halls.
 The reporter shot pictures and Mrs Beckmann grinned – - o-la-La… …The whole story is a monumental caprice of my situation in Germany before the Nazi’s.